-Welcome to Computers and Technology
+Welcome to Technology Lab!

 Cyber safety is extremely important!
 All grade levels learn about what it takes to be safe on the internet.
 I take every precaution to keep our students safe as they “cerf the web” by empowering them with knowledge of safe internet practices.
 (The modern term “surfing the web” came from one of the internet pioneers, Vinton Cerf.)
 Internet and computer history is also covered in class.
 The information is tailored to each grade level.